Yash294/Stock_Simulator/README.md

 # Stock_Simulator

-Project is a web application that uses a Flask web framework to route users to different pages and buy, sell and quote stocks and participate as if it were a website like
+A web application that allows users to buy, sell and quote stocks and participate in a stock market simulation as if it were a website like
 Questrade or Wealthsimple.